mohdumarharis/Analysis-of-Species-Distribution-in-the-UK-using-R/README.md

 shows that removing the data of other four species have resulted in significant changes in the value of new ecological status.

+## Hypothesis Tests
+To perform two distinct types of hypothesis tests, we need to formulate two hypotheses and choose appropriate statistical tests.
+1. Here is the First TestHypothesis 1: There is a significant difference in mean ecological status between the two periods (Y70 vs Y00 ).
+Null Hypothesis: There is no significant difference in mean ecological status between the two periods.
+Alternative Hypothesis: There is a significant difference in mean ecological status between the two periods.
+Statistical Test: Two-sample t-test for independent samples.
+The first hypothesis test is a two-sample t-test that compares the mean ecological status of the species between two different periods: P70-P00 and P00-P13.
+The null hypothesis is that there is no significant difference in the mean ecological status between the two periods, while the alternative hypothesis is that there is a significant difference in the mean ecological status between the two periods.
+The result of the t-test shows that the t-value is 9.6309 with 5278 degrees of freedom, and the p-value is less than 2.2e-16, which is extremely small.
+This means that we can reject the null hypothesis and conclude that there is a significant difference in the mean ecological status between the two periods.
+The sample means of ecological status for period1 and period2 are 0.7174392 and 0.6866247, respectively.
+The 95 percent confidence interval for the difference in means between the two periods is [0.02454204, 0.03708694].
+This indicates that the mean ecological status in the later period (P00-P13) is lower than that in the earlier period (P70-P00) by an amount ranging from 0.02454204 to 0.03708694.
+This result suggests that there has been a significant decline in the ecological status of the species between the two periods, indicating a potential decrease in the population of the species.
+It could be due to a variety of factors such as habitat loss, climate change, pollution, and other anthropogenic activities.
+Further investigation is required to determine the exact cause of this decline and to develop appropriate conservation measures to prevent further decline in the population of these species.

+2. Here is the Second TestHypothesis test for correlation between two variables:
+Null hypothesis: There is no correlation between the number of bees and the number of bird species.
+Alternative hypothesis: There is a correlation between the number of bees and the number of bird species.
+ResultThe Pearson's correlation test result shows that there is a significant positive correlation (correlation coefficient, r = 0.3759451) between the population of bees and birds in the given dataset.
+The p-value obtained is less than the significance level of 0.05, which indicates that the correlation is statistically significant, and we reject the null hypothesis that the true correlation is equal to zero.
+P value is less than 2.2e-16.
+The 95% confidence interval (0.3525459, 0.3988744) suggests that we can be 95% confident
+that the true correlation between bees and birds population in the population lies within this interval.
+These insights suggest that the population of bees and birds might be positively associated, meaning that an increase in the population of bees may lead to an increase in the population of birds.
+This information can be useful for conservation efforts, as increasing the population of bees can have a positive impact on the population of birds and other species that depend on them.
+Section III
+Simple Linear Regression
+Applying linear regression on BD7 and BD11.
+Results-
+• The regression equation is given by:
+BD11 = 0.090938 + 0.889447*BD7
+Green Line is Regression line

+• The intercept of 0.090938 is the expected value of BD11 when BD7 is equal to zero.
+The coefficient of 0.889447 indicates that for every unit increase in BD7, BD11 is expected to increase by 0.889447 units.
+• The p-value of the F-statistic is less than 2.2e-16, which is highly significant.
+This indicates that the model as a whole is significant and the predictor variable BD7 has a strong relationship with the response variable BD11.
+• The multiple R-squared value of 0.9315 indicates that the model explains 93.15% of the variation in BD11, while the adjusted R-squared value is the same as the multiple R-squared value because there is only one predictor variable.
+• The residual standard error of 0.02828 indicates that the model has a good fit to the data, and the residuals have a mean of zero and constant variance.
+In conclusion, the model suggests a strong positive relationship between BD11 and BD7, indicating that the ecological status of the selected 7 species has a strong association with the ecological status of all 11 species.
+Then we apply regression on the ecological status data separated by periods ,

+The results show the regression analysis of the relationship between BD7 and BD11 for two different time periods - Y00 and Y70.
+For the Y00 period, the intercept and coefficient estimates are 0.109660 and 0.872912, respectively.
+The coefficient is statistically significant with a very low p-value of < 2.2e-16, indicating a strong positive linear relationship between BD7 and BD11 during this period.
+The R-squared value is 0.9348, indicating that BD7 can explain 93.48% of the variation in BD11 during this period.
+Similarly, for the Y70 period, the intercept and coefficient estimates are 0.053950 and 0.930733, respectively.
+The coefficient is also statistically significant with a very low p-value of < 2.2e-16, indicating a strong positive linear relationship between BD7 and BD11 during this period.
+The R-squared value is 0.9394, indicating that BD7 can explain 93.94% of the variation in BD11 during this period.
+Reg No. 2205006
+Overall, the results suggest that there is a strong positive linear relationship between BD7 and BD11, and this relationship holds for both periods analyzed.